khulnasoft/ThreatMatrix/docs/source/Usage.md

 ### Visualizers

-With IntelX v5 we introduced a new plugin type called **Visualizers**.
+With ThreatMatrix v5 we introduced a new plugin type called **Visualizers**.
 You can leverage it as a framework to create _custom aggregated and simplified visualization of analyzer results_.

 Visualizers are designed to run after the analyzers and the connectors.